simopt-admin/simopt/README.md

 This branch is dedicated to the experiments conducted for the 2024 Winter Simulation Conference paper.

 ## Paper TODO
-1. debug network problem
+1. Debug network problem
-2. debug fw solver
+2. Debug fw solver
 3. Rename solvers:
 PGD-Linesearch
 FW-Linesearch
 AS-Linesearch
 Linesearch B, I, Z, ASS
+4. Update .rst files.

 ## Description
 SimOpt is a testbed of simulation-optimization problems and solvers.
 Its purpose is to encourage the development and constructive comparison of simulation-optimization (SO) solvers (algorithms).
 We are particularly interested in the finite-time performance of solvers, rather than the asymptotic results that one often finds in related literature.